KARNATISAITHARUN/documentation/using-ocular/about/tarpit.md

 This creates the tarpit WAR file `servlettarpit.war`.
 The WAR file is used as the ShiftLeft Ocular target application.

-## Loading tarpit into ShiftLeft Ocular
+## Creating the tarpit CPG and Security Profile

 1. [Start ShiftLeft Ocular](../getting-started/starting.md).

-2. Create the Code Property Graph (CPG) and Security Profile for the `tarpit` application, for example
+2. Create the CPG and Security Profile for the `tarpit` application, for example

 ```scala
 ocular> createCpgAndSp("tarpit/target/servlettarpit.war")